jldublu/etch-a-sketch/README.md

 # etch-a-sketch

-Create an Etch-a-Sketch game using HTML, CSS, and JavaScript
+An Etch-a-Sketch game using HTML, CSS, and JavaScript